simbricks/simbricks/doc/quickstart/setup.rst

   python3 -m venv venv
   source venv/bin/activate

-**TODO TODO TODO TODOTODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODOTODO**

-After creating your SimBricks demo account, you’ll need to adjust the setup.sh file located in the top-level directory of this repository:
+After the creation of your SimBricks demo account, you will need to adjust the ``simbricks-client.env`` file located in the top-level directory of the demo repository.

-    Open the setup.py file.
-    Locate the line that sets the NAMESPACE variable.
-    Replace with the email address you used to create your demo account.

-**TODO TODO TODO TODOTODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODOTODO**

-Once you’ve updated the setup.py file, run the setup.sh script to set the necessary environment variables:

-To ensure your SimBricks environment is correctly configured to interact with SimBricks Backend, you need to set some environment vaiables that are used by the :ref:`SimBricks CLI and Client <sec-execution>` to communicate with the Backend.
+This is necessary to ensure your SimBricks environment is correctly configured to interact with SimBricks Backend, you need to set some environment vaiables that are used by the :ref:`SimBricks CLI and Client <sec-execution>` to communicate with the Backend.
+Do the following:

+- Open the ``simbricks-client.env`` file.
+- Locate the line that sets the NAMESPACE variable.
+- Replace ``<your demo email address>`` with the email address you used to create your demo account.

+Once you’ve updated the ``simbricks-client.env`` file, you need to source the simbricks-client.env file in order to set the necessary environment variables.
-This can simply be done by running the following:
+This can simply be done by running the following command:

 .. code-block:: bash

   source simbricks-client.env

-The last required setup step is to install required SimBricks Python Packages
+The last required setup step is to install required SimBricks Python Packages.

-To run the examples given in the repository (or your own virtual prototypes), you need to install the following SimBricks Python packages:
+To run the examples given in the repository (or your own virtual prototypes), the following SimBricks packages are required:

 - ``simbricks-orchestration``: For creating virtual prototype configurations as shown in the following.
 - ``simbricks-client``: For sending configurations to the SimBricks server via Python.